 3. Are they PMA certified?

-The Pilates Method Alliance is a not-for-profit association which grew out of a need to regulate the rapidly growing Pilates industry.
+The Pilates Method Alliance is a not-for-profit association that grew out of a need to regulate the rapidly growing Pilates industry.
 They administer a standardized test for Pilates teachers from all lineages.
 PMA certification assures you the instructor has taken a minimum 450-hour training course, is seeking yearly continuing education and is legally qualified for liability insurance.

 4. Does your instructor still practice Pilates regularly?